tom-gora/gmenu/README.md

 1. Ensure you have Go installed.
 2. Clone this repo `git clone https://github.com/tom-gora/rofiQuickColors.git && cd rofiQuickColors`
 3. Run `go build ./cmd/rofiQuickColors` to build the executable.
-4. Move the `rofiQuickColors` executable to a directory in your system's PATH, or to any other location you prefer, so that your picker can call it.
+4. Move the `rofiQuickColors` executable to a directory in your system's PATH, or to any other location you prefer, so that your menu application can call it.

 ## Usage